Docker Installation

 You should configure a valid certificate and use TLS/SSL in most cases, one exception being wanting to use the Tor network.

-script is capable of setting this up for you if you use a
+The bin/configure script is capable of setting this up for you if you use a

 Docker container.
 Otherwise, using certbot and